-The wording of the question on ethno-cultural information in the survey changed in 2008.
+\The wording of the question on ethno-cultural information in the survey changed in 2008.
 In previous versions of the survey, students were asked if they were "a member of a visible minority group in Canada."
-In the 2008 version, students were asked to identify their ethno-cultural background from a list provided with the option of selecting all that apply.
+In the 2008 and 2011 versions, students were asked to identify their ethno-cultural background from a list provided with the option of selecting all that apply.
+The percentage represents students who reported belonging to at least one of the 14 non-white ethno-cultural groups listed in the survey.
 Therefore comparisons over time might not be very precise.